xcat2/xcat-core/docs/source/advanced/networks/ethernet_switches/ethernet_switches.rst

 It is recommended that lldp protocol in the switches is enabled to collect the switch and port information for compute node during discovery process.

-**Note**: this step is necessary if you want to use **xCAT**'s automatic switch-based discovery (described later on in this document) for IPMI-controlled rack-mounted servers (including iDataPlex) and Flex chassis.
-If you have a small cluster and prefer to use the sequential discover method (described later) or manually enter the MACs for the hardware, you can skip this section.
+**Note**: this step is necessary if you want to use **xCAT**'s automatic switch-based discovery described in :ref:`Swith-based-discovery` for IPMI-controlled rack-mounted servers (Includes OpenPOWER server and x86_64 server) and Flex chassis.
+If you have a small cluster and prefer to use the sequential discover method described in :ref:`Sequential-based-discovery` or manually enter the MACs for the hardware, you can skip this section.
 Although you may want to still set up your switches for management so you can use xCAT tools to manage them, as described in refer to :ref:`Managing_Ethernet_Switches`.

 xCAT will use the ethernet switches during node discovery to find out which switch port a particular MAC address is communicating over.
 This allows xCAT to match a random booting node with the proper node name in the database.
 To set up a switch, give it an IP address on its management port and enable basic **SNMP** functionality.
 (Typically, the **SNMP** agent in the switches is disabled by default.)
 The easiest method is to configure the switches to give the **SNMP** version 1 community string called "public" read access.
 This will allow xCAT to communicate to the switches without further customization. (xCAT will get the list of switches from the **switch** table.)
 If you want to use **SNMP** version 3 (e.g. for better security), see the example below.
 With **SNMP** V3 you also have to set the user/password and AuthProto (default is **md5**) in the switches table.